 Disaster by the Numbers:

-Hurricane Matthew, the first Category 4 storm to strike Haiti since 1964, has caused extensive damage.
+Hurricane Matthew, the first Category 4 storm to strike Haiti since 1964, caused extensive damage in October 2016.
+It left:

-Hurricane Matthew also hit the eastern coast of Cuba on October 4, where it remained for 8 hours with winds of 155 mph, causing severe damage in the provinces of Guantánamo and Holguin.
+Hurricane Matthew also hit the eastern coast of Cuba, where it caused severe damage in the provinces of Guantánamo and Holguin.

 A delegation from the Christian Center Lavastida visited the municipalities of Baracoa, Maisi and San Antonio del Sur October 8-10, 2016, and reported the following damage: